Makaron z Kiełbasą (Jednogarnkowy)

 This Kiełbasa with Pasta is an easy 15-minute meal and a guaranteed mid-week win!
 It’s packed with protein, tomatoes, and plenty of cheese.

-We’re starting with shortcuts like lightly smoked Polish sausage (it’s ‘ready to eat’ from the get-go) and canned tomatoes.
-What’s more – it’s all cooked in a single pot, washing up is be a bliss!
+We’re starting with shortcuts such as lightly smoked Polish sausage (it’s ‘ready to eat’ from the get-go) and canned tomatoes.
+What’s more – it’s all cooked in a single pot, and washing up is bliss!

 For the full list of ingredients & detailed instructions, please see the recipe card at the end of this post.
 But before you scroll, there’s important stuff to know below.